markdav/markdav.github.io/index.md

 ---
 layout: page
-title: At the Borders, a blog
+title: "-- At The Borders --"
 tagline: At the borders
+published: true
 ---

 {% include JB/setup %}